 The term colorectal carcinoma refers to bowel cancer of the colon and the rectum.
 Bowel cancer is the third most common type of cancer and primarily affects people aged 50 and over.
-Altered bowel movements and blood in the stool are the most common symptoms of bowel cancer.
+Altered bowel movements and blood in the stool are the most common symptoms of bowel tumours.
 It is treated with surgery, chemotherapy and radiotherapy.

 The number of men and women diagnosed with this type of cancer is more or less the same.
 The risk of developing the disease increases significantly from the age of 50 onwards.
-Bowel cancer almost always presents as small polyps, known as colorectal polyps.
+Colon cancer almost always presents as small polyps, known as colorectal polyps.
 Preventative examinations are therefore incredibly important for people who face an increased risk.
 Such check-ups make it possible to identify and remove these polyps at an early stage.

-- other family members who have suffered from bowel cancer
+- Other family members who have suffered from bowel cancer

-- polyps in the colon
+- Polyps in the colon

-- chronic inflammatory bowel diseases (Crohn's disease, ulcerative colitis)
+- Chronic inflammatory bowel diseases (Crohn's disease, ulcerative colitis)

-- very little exercise
+- Very little exercise